Raphsodyz/SpaceDevs/README.md

 The main goal of this project is for me, as web developer, apply some concepts and programming good pratices/tools.
 It does not have a purpose for comercial uses bcoz it has many unecessary over-engineering things thats are applied for study.

-If you like the project or gonna use for something else please leave a star! ✨

 ## Overview

 This project is a Rest Web Api write in C# for the Space Launch List of the https://ll.thespacedevs.com/2.1.0/swagger.
 It has a complete CRUD, fuzzy text search and his own database that's feed from llapi.
 This API will not have a limitations like spacedevs API that blocks after 15 requests.
 The data is stored with you.